deltachat/deltachat-pages/en/help.md

 ## Experimental Features

-We are very grateful about feedback on these features - what would you do differently?
+We are very grateful about feedback on these features - do you want to share your ideas?
 Join the [Forum](https://support.delta.chat) to contribute.
 (You like experiments?
 Register through "Sign up -> with Delta Chat"!)

 ### How can I use audio/video calls with Delta Chat?